Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### Configuration properties

-There are a number of properties that we can customise when we run the Alfresco SDK project.
+There are a number of properties that we can customize when we run the Alfresco SDK project.
 These configuration properties are defined in the `my-all-in-one-project/pom.xml` project file.

 The following table explains some of these properties: